Havoc (2005 film): Plot

 The next day, Allison returns to the motel and confronts Hector over the previous night, but he responds by saying he didn't do anything wrong; that he only did what she and Emily had asked him to do.
-At that moment, a woman shows up at the door, surprising Allison, much to the amusement of Hector, who mocks Allison for thinking he had feelings for her, and calling her a poser who only knows how to play games and nothing about the realities of gang life.
+At that moment, a woman shows up at the door, surprising Allison, much to the amusement of Hector, who mocks Allison for thinking he had feelings for her, and calling her a poseur who only knows how to play games and nothing about the realities of gang life.

 The same day Emily is shown at a police station accusing Hector and his crew of gang rape.
 Allison is brought in for questioning, but claims to know nothing about a rape.
 Hector is subsequently arrested, and members of his crew vow to seek out and silence Allison and Emily, but wind up getting lost in Bel-Air.
 Meanwhile, Toby and his gang are shown posing with guns in front of Eric and his video camera, making clear on their intent to seek revenge on Hector's crew.
 Eric later shows Allison the footage, and Allison subsequently calls Toby and makes an ill-fated attempt to convince him that there was no rape and what he is doing is foolish.

 Allison informs Emily of what Toby plans to do and reveals to Emily's parents the events at the motel.
 This initially upsets Emily to the point of nearly attempting suicide, but eventually the two reconcile.
 Meanwhile, Toby and his gang arrive at Hector's motel and bust in violently, but only succeed in frightening a group of Latina women and a baby.
 Toby tries to work up the nerve to shoot them, but, consumed by their desperate pleas to not hurt the baby, realizes he can't and storms out.

 On their drive home, the gang passes the SUV containing the members of Hector's crew that had been looking for Allison and Emily.
 The two gangs exchange looks, and the screen subsequently fades to black.
-After a few seconds the sounds of tires squealing, people shouting and gunfire are heard.
+After a few seconds the sounds of tires squealing, people shouting and a gunshot are heard.

-With Eric's film project complete, Allison concludes by stating that teens will be teens, but if adults are willing to reach out to them to connect and give them even just a small amount of insight, it's like that they now suddenly know everything.
+The film ends with Allison's "bored" segment of Eric's footage shown for a third time.